 Shop clearance racks

 Check clearance sales at your favorite stores.
-You might find a fancy outfit left from the holidays that is marked way down now and will work for Easter.
+You might find a fancy outfit left from the winter holidays that is marked way down now and will work for Easter.
 If you shop the week before Easter, you’ll find that most of the merchandise is already significantly marked down.
 You may not get to be picky, but you’ll still have a kid dressed to the nines – and for a fraction of the price.
 Or consider buying next year’s Easter dress during post-holiday sales and save it for next year.

 Set up a swap